jacobobryant/biff/libs/datastar/README.md

 ### Writing page handlers

-Each page in your application should include [`init-opts`](docs/api/com.biffweb.datastar.md#module) in an element's DOM opts, and there should be a wrapper element with an `id` set.
-On page load, `init-opts` will trigger another GET request to the same URL that served the page, with a particular query parameter set that `wrap-datastar` recognizes.
+Each page in your application should include [`init-opts`](docs/api/com.biffweb.datastar.md#init-opts) in an element's DOM opts, and there should be a wrapper element with an `id` set.
+On page load, `init-opts` will trigger another GET request to the same URL that served the page, with a particular query parameter set that `wrap-sse-render` recognizes.

-`wrap-datastar` will intercept that request and start a long-lived SSE connection.
-Whenever `refresh` is called, `wrap-datastar` will call the underlying Ring handler and push the returned HTML to the client (as a [`datastar-patch-elements`](https://data-star.dev/reference/sse_events#datastar-patch-elements) event), replacing the wrapper element.
+`wrap-sse-render` will intercept that request and start a long-lived SSE connection.
+Whenever `refresh` is called, `wrap-sse-render` will call the underlying Ring handler and push the returned HTML to the client (as a [`datastar-patch-elements`](https://data-star.dev/reference/sse_events#datastar-patch-elements) event), replacing the wrapper element.

-When the Ring handler is called in this way, `wrap-datastar` will set `:biff.datastar/sse-request true` on the Ring request.
+When the Ring handler is called in this way, `wrap-sse-render` will set `:biff.datastar/sse-request true` on the Ring request.
 When this key is set, your handler should return only the wrapper element, without `<html>`, `<body>` etc. and also without `init-opts`.
 You can use a helper function like this: